-- for any period while the life insured is in jail - if the life insured unreasonably refuses to undergo the medical treatment including rehabilitation to treat their condition as recommended by their medical practitioner - for a disability due to elective or donor transplant surgery unless the elective or transplant surgery occurred at least six months after: - the start of the policy - if the policy is ever reinstated, the date of reinstatement - for any increase in the insured monthly benefit, the date of the increase - for a disability where reduced income or inability to work is caused by anything other than sickness or injury.
-For example, we won't pay a benefit if the life insured's professional qualification is revoked due to misconduct or if their employer stops trading.
+- that arises directly or indirectly from the life insured participating in criminal activity and for any period the life insured is incarcerated due to their participation in criminal activity - if the life insured unreasonably refuses to undergo the medical treatment including rehabilitation to treat their condition as recommended by their medical practitioner - for total or partial disability due to elective or donor transplant surgery unless the elective or transplant surgery occurred at least six months after: - the start of the policy - if the policy is ever reinstated, the date of reinstatement - for any increase in the insured monthly benefit, the date of the increase - for a total or partial disability where reduced income or inability to work is caused by anything other than sickness or injury.
+For example, we won't pay a benefit if the life insured's professional qualification is restricted or revoked due to misconduct or if their employer stops trading.